 Then comes when live streaming, you will need either a webcam or a digital camera with a UVC, iLink, USB3 or Firewire connection to your computer or hardware encoder.
 For a quick and easy approach, most modern laptops come equipped with a webcam already.
 There are hundreds of camera solutions out there to use over Dacast, but if you are new to streaming and need some basic suggestions, here are three that other Dacast clients have found useful:

 Capture cards or ability to accept video feeds is essential to complete the process.
 A lot of modern computers, such as laptops, are already setup to process and accept video feeds.
 If your laptop has a webcam built in, for example, it’s already setup to accept video content.
 If you need a video capture card, or just want to see compatible ones, below is a list of ones useable over the most basic encoder, which is Adobe Flash Media Live Encoder (more on this later):

-As the final step for live streaming, you will need a RTMP (Real Time Messaging Protocol) ready live encoder.
+As the final step for live streaming, you will need an RTMP (Real Time Messaging Protocol) ready live encoder.
 The most basic encoder for this, which is a free download, is Adobe Flash Media Live Encoder.
-To download this, simply sign into your Dacast account and follow the steps under “stream” to install this program.
+To download this, simply sign in to your Dacast account and follow the steps under “stream” to install this program.